rbachawal/project1/cortexstyle.md

       - properly parenthesize so that macro works in any context;

-  * Return code conventions follow linux: return 0 for success, negated error code for a failure, positive values for other non failure conditions;
+  * Return code conventions follow Linux: return 0 for success, negated error code for a failure, positive values for other non failure conditions;

-  * Use "const" as a documentation and help for type-checker.
+  * Use "const" as documentation and help for type-checker.
 Do not use casts to trick type-checking system into believing your consts.
 A typical scenario is a function that doesn't modify its input struct argument except for taking and releasing a lock inside of the struct.
 Don't use "const" in this case.
 Instead, document why the argument is not technically a constant;

-  * Control flow statement conditions ought to have no side-effects:
+  * Control flow statement conditions ought to have no side effects:

           alive = qoo_is_alive(elvis);
           if (alive) { /* rather than if (qoo_is_alive(elvis)) */